9 min read

 • “IBDs” Independent Advisor Broker Dealers: these are financial advisors who work at large independent broker-dealers.
 Much like "IARs", they only have ownership over their individual practices.
 Unlike "IARs", however, many already have their own LLCs and act largely independently from their corporate RIA.

-2. Target size: next, you must narrow down the size of the business you are willing/able to acquire or partner with.
+Next, you must narrow down the size of the business you are willing/able to acquire or partner with.

-• What is the right size for you?
+• What is the Right Size for You?
 Well, sometimes, it’s a simple calculation of understanding how much capital you have available to spend.
 Other factors you should consider are how the size of the acquired/merged business will impact your existing business.
 Do you have the resources available to service all the new client relationships?

-• How do you determine size?
+• How Do You Determine Size?
 For RIAs – ADVs will reveal AUM & number of client relationships.
 For IARs and IBDs, the answer is more complicated.
 You will need to invest time and energy doing some segmentation on each target by researching their websites and LinkedIn profiles.
 More on this later when we touch on data.

-3. Target geography: finally, you must determine where your ideal target is located.
+Finally, you must determine where your ideal target is located.
 Where can you successfully execute?
 We highly recommend focusing your targets on the geographies where you already have a presence; this ensures effective communication and close interaction between you and the newly acquired business.
 However, if you are contemplating strategic expansion into new territories, there is certainly a valid argument for targeting beyond your current reach.
 There is no definitive answer when it comes to geography, but it is crucial to have a clear vision because searching the entire country is too broad.
 A targeted approach tailored to your specific goals will undoubtedly yield superior outcomes.

-STEP 3: Gather, segment, and enrich your target data.
+Step 3: Gather, segment, and enrich your target data.

 Once you know the type, size, and geography of your ideal targets, you must figure out who they actually are and how to actually contact them.
 Finding contact information may not sound like rocket science but it can be far more complicated than it seems.

-1. Target data sources: there are several industry data sources at your disposal to obtain accurate and up-to-date information about your target advisors' type, size, and geography.
+There are several industry data sources at your disposal to obtain accurate and up-to-date information about your target advisors' type, size, and geography.
 These data providers include but are not limited to Discovery Data, AdvizorPro, FINTRX, RIA Database, etc. None are necessarily better than the other, but cost will be a major consideration.
 Do your comparison shopping because data is the most expensive part of any outreach campaign.
 Between the data itself, CRM software licenses, and data integration projects, your total spend on data could cost tens of thousands of dollars annually.
 Outside of cost, make sure your data provider has a specialty in the types of targets you are primarily focused on.
 Some data sources specialize in RIA owner data, while others may have a better solution for IBDs data.
 Make sure to get a demo of each product before committing to one.
 Also consider that while these data providers generally do a great job cataloging financial advisor info on current/past firms, licensing, and general contact information, you will likely still need to do some additional data enrichment to find the best contact info before you launch your outreach campaign.
 More on this later.

-2. Segment your target data: not every advisor is a target.
+Not every advisor is a target.
 Once you have selected a data source, you must segment the “universe” of financial advisors down to just the group that is relevant to you.

-• Start with target geography: this is the simplest way to segment down the group of potential targets.
+• Start with Target Geography: this is the simplest way to segment down the group of potential targets.
 Only focus on the geographies where you want to have a transaction.

-• Next, focus on the “type” of target you want: For example, if you are only interested in acquiring an RIA, then your list should only target RIA owners.
+• Next, Focus on the “Type” of Target You Want: For example, if you are only interested in acquiring an RIA, then your list should only target RIA owners.
 Data can be manipulated to ensure you only see targets with an ownership stake in an RIA.
 Alternatively, if you only want to focus on IBDs, segment your list to only advisors currently working at a select list of independent broker dealer firms.

-• Finally, focus on target “size.”
+• Finally, Focus on Target “Size.”

 • For RIAs, this is relatively straightforward.
 You simply need to research the AUM size reported on the firm’s ADV filing to the SEC.
 This can be found within many of the data sources, or you can search individually via the investment advisor public disclosures on the SEC website.